 I suppose you could say I didn’t see myself in the role of a mother.
 When I was dating I stayed away from guys who I knew were eager to start a family — I didn’t have a strong maternal urge, and I was a little scared of the thought.
 When I fell in love with a guy who was open to having children and it was clear that I couldn't get pregnant, I broke off the relationship.
 Eventually I found a husband who didn't mind having or not having children — it seemed like the best fit for me.

 However I am surrounded by friends who are parents so I have had my doubts over the years as to whether I made the right choice.
 I could have considered adoption if I was serious about raising a child.
-Now at the age of 53 I'm finally at peace with my child free way of life.
+Now in my 50s I'm finally at peace with my child free way of life.

 The main reason why I'm thankful for not having children is I currently have no extended family.
 I was adopted and both my parents are deceased.
 I have step siblings but since we did not grow up together so we are not close.
 I therefore did not have the expectation or emotional support from family to have children.